bogusred/user-manual/README.md

-# self-improvement
+# Susie's user manual

-Resources, thoughts on improving ones self for better happiness, health, and productivity
+The things I've learned along the way on how to manage and improving myself for better happiness, health, and productivity.
+I'm hoping this is useful to others who may also struggle with:
+- ADHD
+- Anxiety
+- Improving as an artist
+- Starting a business

+Resources, thoughts on

 - TODO(bogusred):
   - Reflection. journaling. weekly review.